 1. Preheat oven to 200C and line two large baking sheets with baking paper.

-2. In a mixer (or with a handheld mixer) beat together margarine and sugar until very pale and fluffy.
+2. In a mixer (or with a handheld mixer) beat together butter/margarine and sugar until very pale and fluffy.

 3. In another bowl, beat egg yolks until smooth.
 Gradually add to the butter and sugar mixture, mixing well.